web security compromised

 Picture this.
 At 2:47 on a Tuesday morning, a retailer in Portsmouth has 3,400 login attempts hit the admin page of her WordPress site in under six minutes.
 By 2:53, one of them works.
 By sunrise, her homepage is redirecting customers to a fake pharmaceutical site, her Google rankings have collapsed, and her payment processor has frozen her account pending a security review.

 This scenario is hypothetical, but the pattern is not.
 Attacks exactly like this hit business websites across New Hampshire, Southern Maine, and the Boston metro every single night.
 She was not targeted.
 She was found.
-Automated bots scan the internet around the clock looking for unpatched plugins, weak passwords, and abandoned admin accounts.
+Automated bots scan the internet around the clock looking for exposed login pages, unpatched plugins, weak passwords, abandoned admin accounts, and outdated website code.
 Any site with all three is a matter of when, not if.

 Business website security is the single most underestimated risk in 2026.
 Your website is your most exposed asset, your most valuable marketing investment, and the easiest way for an attacker to reach your customers, your data, and your reputation in a single breach.